 One of the most popular reasons for this is to spoof your location on Pokémon GO.
 Players in certain areas may not have access to the variety of Pokémon they’d like, and those living in rural areas are especially disadvantaged.

 There are a number of GPS spoofing apps available on the Google Play Store, but just using a spoofed location with Pokémon GO will mean the game will detect that your location doesn’t match your IP address.
-The game’s not afraid of banning people using this technique, so you need to be careful.
+The game is well-known for banning people using this technique, so you need to be careful.

 Thankfully, Surfshark’s world-class VPN service combined with its ‘mock GPS’ system works well.
 You’ll be able to set the app up to spoof your GPS location to match the IP address of the VPN server you’re using.
 That way, you won’t be detected and you can catch all the Pokémon, conquer all the gyms and visit all the Pokéstops you like, wherever you are.